 The Director of Finance and S151 officer is provided by Portsmouth City Council under a partnership arrangement approved in April 2016.
-This officer is also a council appointed Director of Access 4/20 Management Ltd and holds various Directorships as part of his role at Portsmouth City Council.
+This officer holds various Directorships as part of his role at Portsmouth City Council.

 The Director of Public Health is provided by Hampshire County Council as part of a partnership agreement from April 2018.
+This arrangement is due to cease at the end of August 2025 with the appointment of the Islands own Director of Public Health.